artefactual/atom-docs/user-manual/data-templates/isad-template.rst

 **EAD**

-For a personal name or family:
+**EAD**

+If the entity type of the actor is not defined as either a person, family, or corporate body:

 .. code:: bash